Thursday, April 17, 2025

 Several of these terms appear to say that hell is a permanent condition. ...
 Clearly the Book of Mormon teaches of a permanent hell for the devil and his angels and for those who, at the final judgment day, are found to be “wicked” or “filthy still”—rebellious, defiant, incorrigible enemies of God, having chosen to follow Satan rather than Christ. ...

-So it does not matter if Smith as a sincere converted Christian in the 1820s was trying to also sincerely convert Native Americans to "save their souls" -- and also convince white Protestants to not be racist and shun the "Lamanites" with a message of "all are one, black and white, ...." -- because despite Smith's plausibly pious intentions, the actual fraud of replacing the true identity of the Native Americans with a false history of their people and convincing them they were cursed is incredibly immoral in my view.
-Note again that the cursing of the Lamanites, whether by a change in skin color or as a mere metaphor as the withdrawal of God's Spirit (as LDS apologists now argue post 2013), this alleged "cursing" is still about a deity cursing an entire group of people so they became filthy and idle, etc., according to the Book of Mormon.
+So it does not matter if Smith, as a sincere converted Christian in the 1820s, was trying to also sincerely convert Native Americans to "save their souls" -- and also convince white Protestants to not be racist and shun the "Lamanites" with a message of "all are one, black and white, ...." -- because despite Smith's plausibly pious intentions, the actual fraud of replacing the true identity of the Native Americans with a false history of their people and convincing them they were cursed is incredibly immoral in my view.
+Note again that the cursing of the Lamanites, whether by a change in skin color or as a mere metaphor as the withdrawal of God's Spirit (as LDS apologists now argue post 2013), this alleged "cursing" is still about a deity cursing an entire group of people so they became filthy, idle, and unenticing etc., according to the Book of Mormon.

-At the end of the day, the Book of Mormon starts to looks like Joseph Smith using the legend of the day that Native Americans are Jews, as a way to bolster his own Protestant Christian opinions on issues like infant baptism, the Fall, atonement, and the Trinity, etc. As Alexander Campbell put it in 1831, in the Millennial Harbinger, page 13:
+At the end of the day, the Book of Mormon starts to looks like Joseph Smith using the legends of the day that Native Americans are Jews, as a way to bolster his own Protestant Christian opinions on issues like infant baptism, the Fall, atonement, and the Trinity, etc. As Alexander Campbell put it in 1831, in the Millennial Harbinger, page 13:

 This prophet Smith, through his stone spectacles, wrote on the plates of Nephi, in his book of Mormon, every error and almost every truth discussed in N. York for the last ten years.
 He decides all the great controversies ‑ infant baptism, ordination, the trinity, regeneration, repentance, justification, the fall of man, the atonement, transubstantiation, fasting, penance, church government, religious experience, the call to the ministry, the general resurrection, eternal punishment, who may baptize, and even the question of freemasonry, republican government, and the rights of man.
 All these topics are repeatedly alluded to.

-In other words, Smith was willing to intentionally or unintentionally lie about an entire people to preach his own version of Protestant theology contained in the Book of Mormon.
-For even if Smith believed he was spiritually channeling a real history of Jews (of Lehi and his family) who left Jerusalem to come to America, it was in fact a lie nonetheless, for we know today that Native Americans are not Jewish.
+In other words, Smith was willing to intentionally or unintentionally lie about an entire people in order to preach his own version of Protestant theology contained in the Book of Mormon.
+For even if Smith believed he was spiritually channeling a real history of Jews (of Lehi and his family) who left Jerusalem to come to America, it was in fact a lie nonetheless: for we know today that Native Americans are not Jewish.
 So consciously or unconsciously, Smith did lie and deceive the Native Americans of his day.
-So right off the bat Smith began as a fraudulent hell-fire and brimstone preacher presenting new scripture as a false history of Native Americans; so whether he was sincerely pious or not, his claims were deceptive and wrong and his methods to gain converts were controlling and manipulative from the beginning.

 Back to Blog Series on Holy Joe